munificent/ui-as-code/in-progress/optional-semicolons.md

 ## Methods and Data

 All of the numbers in this proposal are based on a set of custom scripts and a fork of the front_end package.
 Those are all here at [github.com/munificent/ui-as-code][repo].
-They aren't the most beautiful code, but you should be able to run them locally yourself without too much difficult.
+They aren't the most beautiful code, but you should be able to run them locally yourself without too much difficulty.
+I'll help you if you want.

 [repo]: https://github.com/munificent/ui-as-code/tree/master/scripts